Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Stochastic convex optimization

 Thus, using minibatches for constructing an approximation of the true gradient allows us to keep the optimal number of iterations for stochastic methods, as presented in Table~\ref{T:deter}, where we skip high probability logarithmic multipliers.
 The number of stochastic oracle calls for this case is shown in Table \ref{T:stoch}.
-In particular, for the case of non-smooth objective, the stochastic oracle does not yield gains compared to its deterministic counterpart.